 (2) A child who does not come within subsection (1) is entitled to be enrolled at a government school if he or she satisfies the criteria (if any) prescribed by the regulations for the purposes of this subsection.

-77. Enrolment of children below compulsory school age
+77. Child below compulsory school age, when entitled to be enrolled

 A child is entitled to be enrolled at a particular government school for each year before the child’s compulsory education period falls if —